littleactuary/littleactuary.github.io/_posts/blog/2015-12-05-Web-application-framework-with-Shiny.md

 date: 2015-11-30T15:39:55-04:00
 ---

 In my final internship, I had to deploy an application for large claims (major losses) reserving.
 Since the method required some serious statistical modeling, I didn't choose Excel/VBA.
-R seemed to be a good choice because of its statistical power and also because of some useful R packages that deal with extreme values theory, distribution fitting.
+R seemed to be a good choice because of its statistical power and also of some useful R packages that deal with extreme values theory and distribution fitting.
 The question was: "How can I build a frinedly-user application with R ?".
 The idea is that the end users don't need to open R and run a hundred line of R code.
 My first thought was to install RExcel in order to use Excel spredsheet as the application interface.
 I had found a short presentation of using RExcel with the ChainLadder package in R but this solution seems to be a little out of date.
 Then I tried the TclTk package in R. Not too cool in my opinion!
 Finally I found something amazing called [**Shiny**](http://shiny.rstudio.com){:target="_blank"}.
 It's an R package that allows you to deploy an interactive web application with R.

 ## Get inspired